karloespiritu/bemskel/README.md

 # BEMSkel

-BEMSkel is a lightweight responsive CSS framework using BEM and SASS which includes the best practices and important UI components that I use on every web and React projects.
+BEMSkel is a a lightweight CSS framework written in BEM and SASS for building scalable component-based user interfaces.
+It includes commonly used UI components that I use on every web and React projects.

-BEMSkel is designed to be a starting point.
-A solid foundation for your project, leaving the creativity up to you.
+BEMSkel can be used as standalone CSS library or a starting point project.
+It's lightweight, minimal, and well-documented, leaving the creativity up to you.

 - Minified production versions: [`dist/`](dist/)
 - Unminified sources: [`src/`](src/)